spatialos/gdk-for-unity/docs/reference/workflows/ecs/interaction/events.md

 Events are one of the possible things contained in a [SpatialOS component](https://docs.improbable.io/reference/latest/shared/glossary#component).
 Unlike properties, they're transient, so (effectively) they let a SpatialOS entity broadcast a transient message about something that has happened to it.

 Events are for broadcasting information between worker instances about a transient occurrence relating to a particular SpatialOS entity.
-Only the worker instance with authority over the relevant SpatialOS component can send an event.
+Only the worker instance with authority over the relevant SpatialOS component can send an event, but any worker instance interested in the component receives the event.

 > For more information about what events are and what their purpose is, see [this section on events](https://docs.improbable.io/reference/latest/shared/design/object-interaction#events) in the SpatialOS documentation.

 ## Sending events

-A worker instance can send an event using a `ComponentName.EventSenders.EventName` ECS component, where `ComponentName` is the name of the component that the event is defined in, and `EventName` is the name of the event in schema.
+A worker instance can send an event using the `SendEvent` method on the [`ComponentUpdateSystem`]({{urlRoot}}/api/core/component-update-system).

-For each SpatialOS component containing an event, the SpatialOS GDK for Unity (GDK) attaches a `ComponentName.EventSenders.EventName` ECS component when (and only when) the worker instance has authority over the SpatialOS component `ComponentName`.
+It requires you to pass in a populated event struct of type `{component name}.{event name}.Event`, and the entity ID of the entity that you want to trigger the event on.

-For each event in the SpatialOS component, there will be a corresponding method to send that event.
+<%(#Expandable title="Example schema")%>

-Example schema:
+The code generated from the below schema will define a `CubeColor.ChangeColor.Event` struct, which needs to be constructed when sending `change_color` events.
+The struct type can also be used to determine the type of events to watch for by event receivers.

 ```schemalang
 package playground;